microsoft/playwright/docs/api.md

 - `arg` <[Serializable]|[JSHandle]> Optional argument to pass to `pageFunction`
 - returns: <[Promise]<[Serializable]>> Promise which resolves to the return value of `pageFunction`

-This method runs `Array.from(document.querySelectorAll(selector))` within the page and passes it as the first argument to `pageFunction`.
+The method finds all elements matching the specified selector within the page and passes an array of matched elements as a first argument to `pageFunction`.
+See [Working with selectors](#working-with-selectors) for more details.

 If `pageFunction` returns a [Promise], then `page.$$eval` would wait for the promise to resolve and return its value.